Prince Harry Was Able to Marry Meghan Markle Because She Didn’t Do This 1 Thing in Her Past, Royal Expert Claims

 “[Meghan and her former husband] weren’t married for very long, so there isn’t tremendous baggage.
 But also she didn’t have children,” Larcombe said.
 “If she did have children with her first husband, then that really would make it quite awkward and difficult to work out.
 By marrying Prince Harry, she immediately joins the royal family and all her children that she has will have a position within succession to the throne.”

 The duke and duchess have welcomed 2 children together

 The former Suits star and Harry did have children of their own.
 They welcomed a son, Archie Harrison Mountbatten-Windsor, on May 6, 2019.

-Archie is seventh in the line of succession to the British throne, and Lili is eighth behind their father, Prince William, his three children, and Prince Charles.
+Archie is sixth in the line of succession to the British throne and Lili is seventh behind their father, Prince William’s his three children, and the Prince of Wales.